 You need to brand yourself as an expert in your industry and state your willingness and availability to the media clearly if you want to get quoted and reprinted regularly.

-Use your blog to create thought-leadership and you’ll be well on your way to being the media’s favourite expert for quotes and information.
+Use your blog to create thought leadership and you’ll be well on your way to being the media’s favorite expert for quotes and information.

 Make no mistake, launching and growing a successful online coaching business is no joke.
 You really have to work all the angles.
 You have to go all the way.